-She went on to say that the other person who said they could help her set up her business for $100 wasn't getting back to her.
-I'm sure they aren't because they are probably flooded with clients at that price if they are any good (which is highly unlikely), or more likely out of business.
+She said the other person who claimed they could help her set up her business for $100 wasn't getting back to her.
+I'm sure they aren't because they are probably flooded with clients at that price if they are any good (which is unlikely) or, more likely, out of business.

-I gave her a few pieces of advice, wished her luck, and sent her a link to IncFile as they make it easy to set up the legal portion of a business.
+I gave her some advice, wished her luck, and sent her a link to zenbusiness, as they make it easy to set up the legal portion of a business.

-My kids aren't going to starve even if I coach for free, that's not the point.
+My kids aren't going to starve if I coach for free; this whole site is just a hobby for me, but that's not the point.
 It's the fact that I know that if you aren't willing or resourceful enough to find a way to invest more than $100 in your business, our success will be limited.

-It's like when I served on the board of directors at a bank, we would never approve someone for a major loan where they didn't have skin in the game.
-If there isn't any risk to you, you're not going to take it nearly as seriously.
+It's like when I served on the board of directors at a bank; we would never approve someone for a major loan where they didn't have skin in the game.
+If there isn't any risk to you, you won't take it nearly as seriously.
 Good coaches know that.

-Price isn't the only consideration, and there are plenty of people scamming people for thousands of dollars out there.
-But if you find an experienced business partner, you should expect to pay quite a bit.
+Price isn't the only consideration; plenty of people are scamming people for thousands of dollars.
+But if you want an experienced business partner, you should expect to pay quite a bit.